EE Mobile Network Review

 EE also makes roaming both in Europe and select locations further afield quite affordable (though not free, other than on select plans).
 With unlimited data plans and all sorts of other extras such as Wi-Fi Calling included too, you’re certainly getting a lot for your money.

-EE also offers bonus data if you take out broadband with the company too, and it lets you gift data if you have multiple plans on your account.
+EE also lets you gift data if you have multiple plans on your account.
 We’ll dive into the extras more below, but in short you’re unlikely to feel overly short changed by EE’s plans.

 That said, most of these extras are nice to have rather than essential, and they don’t come cheap.
 So overall we’d say EE’s value is middling.